Helping tomorrow take shape

 Every ten years the Office for National Statistics (ONS) carries out a census to find out more about the people who live in England and Wales, and about the make-up of local neighbourhoods.
 The most recent Census took place on Sunday 27 March 2011, when ONS sent out questionnaires for around 25 million households to complete.

-In addition to the headline results below, you may also be interested in the Ward Atlas available from the Council's Open Data website.
+In addition to the headline results below, you may also be interested in the more detailed Ward Atlas available from the Council's Open Data website.
 In addition, the Office for National Statistics have further information in their 2011 Census data catalogue.